 A group of marketers sits behind a one-way mirror, taking scrupulous notes on a focus group.
 Nearby, a marketing specialist is scraping metadata on area demographics, looking for patterns.
 Another team member is reading, consuming, and interpreting survey results.
-An analyst is crunching spreadsheets, shifting pivot tables and cross referencing sheets through VLOOKUPS.
-This is the raw foundation of marketing: the data set.
+An analyst is crunching spreadsheets, shifting pivot tables and cross-referencing sheets.
+This data is the raw foundation of marketing, but what comes next?

 When building a creative team, a marketing department needs to strike a delicate balance between research and creative expression.
 The creative process can look a bit mystical, but it must start grounded in data and end grounded in production.
 In order to keep this focus, a creative talent must be open to feedback, must be resilient and must have a strong backbone.

 As a team expands and fills out, it can add specialists.
 Editors who focus on grammar, digital specialists who focus on search engine optimization, project managers who help steer a project through the steps of the creative process, or web developers, who can take the design to the next level in a web setting.
 The world of creative marketing is wide and broad and has room for nearly endless opportunities.